This glossary explains the fundamental concepts and terminology used throughout Latitude to help you better understand the platform.

 SDK

-Software Development Kits (available for TypeScript, Python, and other languages) that allow programmatic interaction with Latitude.
+Software Development Kits (available for TypeScript, Python, and other languages) are toolkits that allow for interaction with Latitude through your own computer programs.

 API

-The Latitude HTTP API that provides access to platform features for custom integrations.
+The Latitude HTTP API (Application Programming Interface) that provides access to platform features for custom integrations.

 Self-Hosting

-Running Latitude on your own infrastructure instead of using the managed cloud version.
+Running Latitude on your own servers instead of using the managed cloud version.

 Building Blocks